ask the experts series

 Understanding how your carrier calculates their fuel rates and surcharges, is the first step in knowing if you’re overspending on this part of your overall transportation costs.
 Here is an overview of fuel charges and surcharges, how they are calculated, and how they affect various shipping services.

-What are Fuel Surcharges and How are They Calculated?
+What Are Fuel Surcharges and How Are They Calculated?

 Shipping carriers charge for fuel as a separate cost than their shipping services.
 But it’s not a single rate, there are many factors that go into the fuel cost you see as a line item on your shipping invoice.